Flat Roof Problems and Repairs

 Why would I want a Flat Roof?

 I grew up in the Midwest.
 As such, I lived in an area that had lots of snow and cold winters.
 Shingle roofs were common and, due to the weather, the roofs needed to be replaced every 15 years or so.
 It was commonly known and expected.
 Every few years or so, the region would experience severe storms or even small tornadoes.
-It was common for people to replace a few missing or damaged shingles.
+It was normal for people to replace a few missing or damaged shingles.
 In general, the roofs held up well and drained off the water like they were supposed to.

 Fast forward twenty years.
 I, Robert Anderson, am now living in Arizona!
 There are not many houses with shingle roofs.
 Why?
 Shingle roofs soak up a TREMENDOUS amount of heat and turn a Tucson attic into an oven in the summer time.
 This is NOT energy efficient and people living in the southwest figured this out a long time ago.